Meeting the Perfect Person at the Right Moment is Magical

-- When we meet someone we almost immediately feel whether this person harmonizes or connects with our being, whether we feel understood, and whether there is chemistry.
+- When you first meet someone you almost immediately feel whether this person harmonizes or connects with your being.
+It’s apparent whether we feel understood, and whether there’s chemistry.

-- It’s like a natural instinct that is strongly related to our intuition.
+- It’s like a natural instinct that’s strongly related to intuition.

 - The second aspect is defined as relational connectivity and refers to the frequency with which we come into contact with the person.

-- Often, when we meet someone, we don’t feel a particular need or interest in them.
+- Often, when we meet someone, we don’t feel particular interest in them.

 - However, when there is true connectivity, the daily complicity of “Good morning, how are you?”, “I’ve been thinking about…” or “Let’s do something together” strengthens the relationship.

-- Lastly, there is collective connectivity which refers to how comfortably the person integrates with our closest personal nucleus (family, friends…).
+- Lastly, there’s collective connectivity which refers to how comfortably the person integrates with your closest personal nucleus (family, friends…).

-The power of intuition: the sixth sense that guides us to the right people
+The power of intuition: the sixth sense that guides you to the right people

 Finding a special person or people isn’t easy.